python/cpython/Doc/library/functions.rst

    *encoding* is an optional string that specifies the file's encoding when reading or writing in text mode---this argument should not be used in binary mode.
-The default encoding is UTF-8, but any encoding supported by Python can be used.
+The default encoding is platform dependent, but any encoding supported by Python can be used.
 (See the :mod:`codecs` module for the list of supported encodings.)

    *errors* is an optional string that specifies how encoding errors are to be handled---this argument should not be used in binary mode.
-Pass ``'strict'`` to raise a :exc:`ValueError` exception if there is an encoding error, or ``'ignore'`` to ignore errors.
+Pass ``'strict'`` to raise a :exc:`ValueError` exception if there is an encoding error (the default of ``None`` has the same effect), or pass ``'ignore'`` to ignore errors.
 (Note that ignoring encoding errors can lead to data loss.)
 See the documentation for :func:`codecs.register` for a list of the permitted encoding error strings.

    *newline* is an optional string that specifies the newline character(s).
    When reading, if *newline* is ``None``, universal newlines mode is enabled.